Fashion District Philadelphia: 2014–2019: Redevelopment as Fashion District Philadelphia

 Fashion District Philadelphia bridge over Filbert Street.
 Mall is directly to the right.

-In August 2017, the developers announced that outlets plan has been abandoned and the mall would instead feature a mix of retail, entertainment, and dining venues, much to that of a traditional shopping mall.
-The mall would effectively be renamed Fashion District Philadelphia.
-It was initially slated to reopen in the spring of 2018.
-However, the decision to move Burlington and add an AMC Theatres multiplex led PREIT to delay opening most of the revamped complex until 2019.
+In August 2017, the developers announced that the outlets plan had been abandoned and the mall would instead feature a mix of retail, entertainment, and dining venues, much like a traditional mall.
+The mall would effectively be renamed Fashion District Philadelphia, and was initially slated to reopen in the spring of 2018.
+However, the decision to relocate Burlington and add an AMC Theatres multiplex, branded AMC DINE-IN Fashion District 8, on the third floor of the former JCPenney/previous Burlington space, led PREIT to delay opening most of the revamped complex until 2019.